socnix-lab/ZYBO/Projects/hdmi_out/readme.txt

 this is done locally the first time, subsequent git pulls will not touch the workspace.
 New imports will only be necessary when new projects appear.

+To import the project:
-Use File -> Import -> Existing projects into Workspace and select ./sdk as root directory.
-Check the projects you want imported and make sure "Copy projects into workspace" is unchecked.
+  1. Use File -> Import -> Existing projects into Workspace
+  2. Select ./sdk as root directory.
+  3. Check the projects you want imported
+  4. Make sure "Copy projects into workspace" is unchecked.

 "Internal Error" during BSP import can be ignored.
 Just re-generate BSPs.